OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 Passwords can be changed with `passwd`; a normal user can change only their own password, while root can change any user password.

+#### Sudoers

+The `/etc/sudoers` defines the sudo access.
+Usually you don't need to temper with this file and just add new user to the `sudo` group to grant sudo access.

+The file has default access mode of 400.
+To do quick edit, use `sudo visudo`.
+The syntax of lines in the `/etc/sudoers` file is `users hosts=(user:group) commands`.

 #### Account Restriction

 One can set restricted shell as login shell `/bin/rbash`, which is equivalent to `/bin/bash -r`.
 It: